matedanielcristian/convexhull/README.md

 # convexhull
 ### Online project here: https://matedanielcristian.github.io/convexhull/

-This was a project for Computational Geometry.
+This was a project for Computational Geometry class.

 I used [p5js](https://p5js.org/) for drawing in canvas.